johnpfay/Water-Data-Bootcamp/1_StreamFlow/Excel/Streamflow.md

 The first pivot table aggregates our daily discharge data into total monthly discharge values for each year.
 From this we table, we can compute a *7-month rolling average of minimum-flows* from the given month's total discharge and those from 6 months preceding it.

 Next, we construct a second Pivot Table from the above data.
 This one aggregates the monthly data by year, extracting the minimum of the 7-month average for each year.
-This will enable us to compute a regression similar the one we constructed for the flood return interval, but this regression is to reveal recurrence interval of low flows so that we can determine the stream flow of a 10% low flow event.
+This will enable us to compute a regression similar the one we constructed for the flood return interval, but this regression is to reveal the recurrence interval of low flows so that we can determine the streamflow of a 10% low flow event.

 We then sort and rank these annual monthly-minimum values, similar to how we computed flood return intervals to compute *7 month minimum-flow (7Q) return interval* and then the *low flow probability of recurrence (POR)* of these flows, again using the same methods used for calculating flood return intervals and probabilities of recurrence.
 From this we can compute a regression between our yearly 7Q flows and POR, and use that regression equation to determine 7Q10, or the expected minimum flow across a span of 10 years.